Tips to Succeed in an Online Nursing Program

 1. Nursing Programs: Online or Face to Face?Online nursing programs offer the convenience and flexibility of going to school by allowing students the opportunity to plan course work around their busy schedules.
 Online learning takes about 5-6 hours a week on average.
 Some may wonder how does that work when it comes to hands-on experiences?
 Saint Xavier University offers online nursing program options that faculty will guide you through each step as you identify your clinical practicum site, preceptor and project focus.

 2. Select the Perfect Online Nursing Program For YouSelecting an online nursing program requires more than looking at the cost and time for completion.
 As you research online nursing programs, decide if you want to go straight through a program with no breaks whatsoever, or if you want to have small, short breaks to recharge and still finish your BSN or MSN degree in a timely manner.
-Selecting an online nursing program should also include a look at the program's preparation for you to further your education toward a master's or doctoral degree.
+Selecting an online nursing program should also include a look at the program's preparation for you to further your education toward a doctoral degree.
 And be sure to ask yourself if the values and mission of the program align with your own.
 With so many choices, it is important to select an online nursing program with a quality reputation, as that quality strengthens your resume.

 3. Transfer to Another Online Nursing Program